 For scientifically sound articles, accepted for publishing, but with less than optimal English language and writing, authors will be informed about the necessity of editing.
 Authors will be requested to correct the technical (language and writing) aspects, preferably by a native English speaking editor or a professional editing service, and to provide a certificate of editing and scientific writing for the manuscript.
 Else, authors may choose to arrange the paid language editing and scientific writing with the Journal's collaborators.

 The Journal publishes only high-quality figures.
 The content of the figures (graph or composite figures quality, image colors, brightness and contrast, font legibility, spelling errors) as well as figure resolution, have to be of high quality.
-If the figures are suboptimal authors will be asked to improve the figures.
+If the figures are suboptimal, the authors will be asked to improve the figures.
 If the authors are not able to improve the figures themselves, they may use the paid figure editing with the Journal's external collaborators.

 Plagiarism Policy and Screening